Bischoff/terraform-provider-feilong/docs/README.md

 The `terraform` section allows to define the required versions of terraform and of the various providers.
 The `provider` section allows to define global settings, like the IP address or the domain name of the Feilong connector.
 Both are described more in details in [Global Parameters](global-options.md) chapter.

-The `feilong_network_params` resource sections allow to create locally a file that can be used as network parameters during the creation of the guests.
 The `feilong_cloudinit_params` resource sections allow to create locally a file that can be used to store parameters for [cloud-init](https://github.com/canonical/cloud-init) during the initial deployment.
-Both are described more in details in [Local Files](local-files.md) chapter.
+It is described more in details in [Local Files](local-files.md) chapter.

 The `feilong_vswitch` resource sections allow to create s/390 [virtual switches](https://www.redbooks.ibm.com/redbooks/pdfs/sg247023.pdf), in the case that the existing vswitches do not match your needs.
 They are decribed more in details in [Virtual Switches](virtual-switches.md) chapter.